humbruno/svelte-feedback-app/README.md

 This is a simple Feedback Form using Svelte, developed as a way to practice the Svelte syntax and data management through components using the Stores concept.

+The form allows the user to delete existing reviews, as well as write a new review by entering the text and selecting a rating from 1 to 10.

+There is some validation to the length of the review text as well as formulas to show the number of reviews, as well as the average rating of all existing reviews.

+The initial 3 reviews that initialize the project are saved using a Store, and new reviews/deleted reviews are updated automatically in the store file.

 Dependencies used for this project:

 - [Svelte](https://svelte.dev/)